Nicolás Castillo: Club Brugge

 In January 2014, Universidad Católica reached an agreement to sell Castillo to Belgian Pro League side Club Brugge.
 The move became official as Castillo signed for a fee of €3 million on a deal until 2018.
 He scored in his debut for Club Brugge in a 3–1 win over Genk on 9 February 2014.
 He struggled to score again but did so during the play-offs in the last game of the season against Zulte Waregem, with Brugge winning 2–0.

 On 9 November 2014, Castillo netted a hat-trick in Brugge's 5–0 home win over Westerlo.
 On 28 January 2015, he was loaned to 1.
 FSV Mainz 05 until the end of the season, with an option to buy.
 On 7 April, having only made one substitute appearance for the Bundesliga club, he was ruled out for the remainder of the season with damage to his right knee ligaments.

 Later, on 28 August 2015, Castillo joined Italian side Frosinone on loan from Club Brugge until the end of the season.

 Pumas

 In 2017, Castillo joined Mexican club Pumas UNAM, where he played for a year.

 Benfica

 On 4 June 2018, he was sold to Portuguese side Benfica, signing a five-year contract.

 América

 On 1 February 2019, Castillo returned to Mexico, joining Club América on a €7 million transfer fee, potentially rising to €9 million.
 Nine days later, he made his league debut as a second-half substitute in América's 3–0 loss to León at the Estadio Azteca.

-Esporte Clube Juventude
+Juventude

-On 26 August 2021, Castillo joined Brazilian side Esporte Clube Juventude on loan from América until the end of the season.
+On 26 August 2021, Castillo joined Brazilian side Juventude on loan from América until the end of the season.

+Santiago City

+After leaving Universidad Católica in 2024, Castillo signed with Santiago City in the Chilean Segunda La Liga 2D in March 2025.

+City Soccer FC

+On 29 October 2025, Castillo signed with City Soccer FC in the UPSL.